PoisotLab/ms_betacov_mapping/README.md

 maps.](figures/combined_biogeo.png){#fig:biogeo}

-Overall, these results suggest that the boundaries of bat and betacoronavirus biogeographic regions are largely consistent.
-This may be surprising, given that cross-species transmission may play a stronger role in coronavirus diversification than cospeciation [@Anthony2017GloPat]---a property that would theoretically allow for substantial broad divergence in their biogeography.
-However, host jumps at the family level or higher are relatively rare and significant events in coronavirus evolutionary history [@Anthony2017GloPat;
-@Latinne2020OriCro]; as a result, the mosaic of betacoronavirus phylogeography is assembled from a set of overlapping smaller coevolutionary systems, superimposed in space and filtered by the importance of different subgroups in local host communities.
-For example, the most speciose and cosmopolitan family of bats, the vesper bats (Vespertilionidae), are considered the primary hosts of the subgenus _Merbecovirus_ (MERS-like viruses) [@Latinne2020OriCro;
-@Ruiz-Aravena2022EcoEvo]; but in the Americas, where merbecoviruses are the only lineage present, they have only been found in other bat taxa (*e.g.*, Molossidae, Phyllostomidae) [@Anthony2013CorBat;@Goes2013NovBat;@Goes2016GenDiv;@Brandao2008CorDet].
+Overall, these results suggest that the boundaries of bat and betacoronavirus biogeographic regions are broadly consistent at a global scale; perfect matching between the biogeographic regions would have indicated that the signal of virus distribution is fully predicted by bat hosts ranges.
+Areas for which the biogeographic regions for bats and betacoronaviruses differ are primarily (i) South-Eastern Asia and (ii) The Middle East, which are regions of previous emergence events.
+These spatially limited mismatches nonwithstanding, the large level of congruence may be surprising, given that cross-species transmission may play a stronger role in coronavirus diversification than cospeciation [@Anthony2017GloPat]---a property that would theoretically allow for substantial broad divergence in their biogeography.
+However, host jumps at the family level or higher are relatively rare and significant events in coronavirus evolutionary history [@Anthony2017GloPat; @Latinne2020OriCro]; as a result, the mosaic of betacoronavirus phylogeography is assembled from a set of overlapping smaller coevolutionary systems, superimposed in space and filtered by the importance of different subgroups in local host communities.
+For example, the most speciose and cosmopolitan family of bats, the vesper bats (Vespertilionidae), are considered the primary hosts of the subgenus _Merbecovirus_ (MERS-like viruses) [@Latinne2020OriCro; @Ruiz-Aravena2022EcoEvo]; but in the Americas, where merbecoviruses are the only lineage present, they have only been found in other bat taxa (*e.g.*, Molossidae, Phyllostomidae) [@Anthony2013CorBat;@Goes2013NovBat;@Goes2016GenDiv;@Brandao2008CorDet].
 At the coarsest scale, these heterogeneities are lost, and betacoronavirus biogeography tracks the deep rifts in bat evolutionary history---but within broad regions,